Rod Windsor

-Rodrickus Windsor (born April 24, 1985) is an American football wide receiver who is currently a free agent.
-He played college football at Western New Mexico University.
+Rodrickus Windsor (born April 24, 1985) is an American former professional football player who was a wide receiver in the Arena Football League (AFL).
+He played college football for the Western New Mexico Mustangs.

 College career

-Rod began his college career at Garden City Community College in Garden City, Kansas before transferring to Western New Mexico University as a quarterback.
+Windsor began his college career at Garden City Community College in Garden City, Kansas before transferring to Western New Mexico University as a quarterback.
 As a junior, he led his team in both passing (1,361) and rushing (886) yards and a 118.61 passer rating before reluctantly switching to wide receiver for his senior season.
 In his only collegiate season as a wide receiver, caught 81 passes for 1,118 yards and six touchdowns.

 Professional career

 Rio Grande Valley Dorados

-Rod spent the 2009 af2 season with the Rio Grande Valley Dorados after the Arena Football League (AFL) filed for bankruptcy, catching 184 passes for 2,364 yards and 59 TDs in 15 games.
+Windsor spent the 2009 af2 season with the Rio Grande Valley Dorados after the Arena Football League (AFL) filed for bankruptcy, catching 184 passes for 2,364 yards and 59 TDs in 15 games.
 He was named the Offensive Player of the Year and the Rookie of the Year.